 - Also power continued to feed 4 outlets in living room and 1 overhead light.
 Am I looking at an overload on circuit or bad GFCI.
 Could it be that simple or am I possibly looking at something more complicated?
 Any help advice would be appreciated.

 This electrical wiring question came from Kevin, a General Contractor in New York.

 Electric Circuit Problem with a GFCI Outlet

-Application: Electrical Problem a GFCI Outlet.
+Application: Electrical Problem with a GFCI Outlet in the Kitchen.

 Skill Level: Intermediate to Advanced.
 This electrical wiring project is best performed by a Licensed Electrical Contractor or a Certified Electrician.

 Electrical Tools Required: Basic Electricians Pouch Hand Tools, Voltage Tester, and appropriate Safety Gear.